Runtime service account

 Fetching identity and access tokens

-You can use the Compute Metadata Server to fetch identity tokens and access tokens.
+When your code runs on Cloud Run (fully managed) it can use the Compute Metadata Server to fetch identity tokens and access tokens.
+You cannot query the metadata server directly from your local computer.

-You use identity tokens when calling other Cloud Run services or any other service that can validate an identity token.
+You use identity tokens when calling other Cloud Run (fully managed) services or any other service that can validate an identity token.

 You can use the Compute Metadata Server to fetch identity tokens with a specific audience as follows: